 Chinese visitation to our state is set to get a boost with the news Chinese celebrity, Huang Xiaoming will be South Australia’s Tourism Ambassador for 2017-18.
 Check out the campaign video, featuring Mr Huang which was filmed in a range of South Australian regions.

 Our global advertising campaign, showcases South Australia’s stunning regions to our key international markets.
 From lush hills and local produce to secluded beaches and boutique nightlife, the campaign’s overarching call to action is “see the best of South Australia”.
 This campaign promotes our state to international, national and local audiences.

-In this edition, you can read about upcoming ATDW information sessions, South Australia’s International Wine Tourism Strategy, record results for the 2018 Santos Tour Down Under and more.
+In this edition, you can read about our new food and drink campaign, South Australia’s Regional Visitor Strategy, the 2018 South Australian Tourism Awards and more.

 International tourism is booming in South Australia with latest figures showing visitors spent a record $1.15 billion to the year ending December 2017.
 Check out our latest (IVS) infographic for more...

 Using the latest data available from the IVS and NVS we have put together a fact sheet to provide information about how South Australian Tourism is performing against the goals set in the SA Tourism...

 Hear the latest from our Chief Executive, Rodney Harrex in his quarterly updates and opinion pieces.

 Established in 2014, Segway Sensation SA run guided Segway tours along Adelaide’s Riverbank Precinct and around Seppeltsfield Winery in the Barossa.